LeonMotaung/lyro-final/README.md

 ## 📖 About

-**Lyro Maths** is a modern, Progressive Web Application (PWA) designed to help Grade 12 students master mathematics.
+**Lyro Tutor** is a modern, Progressive Web Application (PWA) designed to help Grade 12 students master mathematics.
 Built with a focus on user experience and accessibility, Lyro provides interactive lessons, step-by-step solutions, practice quizzes, and progress tracking—all aligned with the Grade 12 curriculum.

 Whether you're preparing for your final exams, NBT tests, or simply want to improve your mathematical skills, Lyro offers a comprehensive learning platform with a beautiful, intuitive interface.